 3. High Cost of Living

-With plenty of major businesses and progressive development going on, the Bellevue, Washington cost of living is naturally quite high.
-As a more upscale city, rent prices and house prices can be more expensive in contrast to other cities.
+With plenty of major businesses and progressive development going on, the Bellevue cost of living is naturally quite high.
+As a more upscale city, rent and house prices can be more expensive than in other cities.

-These are some of the benefits and drawbacks of Bellevue living.
-This list is not extensive and nothing can replace the experience of living and discovering the interesting things this city has to offer.
+These are some of the benefits and drawbacks of Bellevue, WA.
+This list is not extensive and nothing can replace the experience of discovering the interesting things this city has to offer.